Globalization, Environment & Society: Study Abroad in South Africa

 For undergraduate courses (i.e. those with prefixes in the 3000 range), only courses with the 'F' suffix must be chosen (this means first semester).
 Other suffixes e.g. S, W or H mean that the course is NOT suitable.
 For most postgraduate courses (4000-level) the semester is not specified (X and Z is the commonest suffix and it does not relate to semester offered) and it is usually not finalized, until the academic year in question, in which particular semester the module is actually offered.
 For the two compulsory 4000-level modules (i.e. Globalization and the research project) it is of course the first semester.
 Students accepted to the program should make their motivations on a curriculum that is structured as follows:

-- EGS 4029X Research Project in Environmental & Geographical Science
+- EGS 4030F Research Project in Environmental & Geographical Science (can count toward a departmental major at Swarthmore, as well as ENVS)

 Read a sample report [pdf] produced by an independent study team.